-- Moving a pupil's position in class. - Loss of break/lunchtime. - Withdrawal of other privileges. - Detention. - Discussion with parents of unacceptable behaviours which may be by phone call, letter, or in person by invitation to attend the Academy for a behaviour review meeting. - Referral to the Head of Department / Head of Year / Assistant Head of Year. - Being placed on report to the Head of Department or Head of Year. - Removal from class by "On Call" and working in R37 the Academy's quiet room. - In consultation with Head of Year, parent / carers, and Assistant Heads of Pastoral and Inclusion, the drawing up of a "Pastoral Support Plan" which could include the involvement of agencies outside of the Academy if it is thought that this would benefit the pupil or family. - For continuous or more serious breaches of the code of behaviour, a pupil may be removed from mainstream lessons and placed in "Learning Zone" to work with our Behaviour Support Teacher and Behaviour Support Workers.
-During this time, additional 1:1 support work /behaviour modification techniques will be explored. - Fixed Term Internal Exclusion in Learning Zone where any single episode (or ongoing behaviours) are considered to be extreme enough, it might be necessary to educate a pupil in Learning Zone.
-This will mean a different start and finish time to the main school population.
-Pupils will continue learning after the Academy finishes until 4.30 p.m. each day. - Fixed term exclusion "Offsite" when a single extreme event occurs which significantly undermines the good order of the Academy, it may be necessary to exclude a pupil to home (see document "Exclusion from maintained schools, Academies and pupil referral units in England") - Involvement of an educational psychologist to determine whether any learning needs have been missed or referral to external agencies for support.
+- Moving a pupil's position in class. - Call back (5-10 minutes at break, lunch or afterschool). - Withdrawal of other privileges. - Detention (including whole-school detention).

+- Discussion with parents/carers of unacceptable behaviours which may be by phone call, letter, or in person by invitation to attend the Academy for a behaviour review meeting. - Referral to the Head of Department / Head of Year. - Being placed on report to the Head of Department or Head of Year. - Removal from class by "On Call" and working in R37 the Academy's quiet room.

+For continuous or more serious breaches of the code of behaviour, a pupil may be:

-- Managed move: where a pupil has not engaged in any of the behaviour modification processes, despite the best attempts of the Academy and parents, a managed move to another local partner secondary school might be considered to give the pupil the opportunity for a fresh start. - Referral to Sunderland Council "Central Provisions Panel" to request a placement in the pupil referral unit, "The Link School", where more in-depth behaviour support can be given to try and modify the pupil's inappropriate behaviour. - Permanent Exclusion might occur in response to a serious breach, or persistent breaches, of the Academy's behaviour policy, where allowing a pupil to remain in the Academy would seriously harm the education or welfare of the pupil or others in the Academy.
+- Removed from mainstream lessons and placed in "Learning Zone" to work with our Behaviour Support Workers.
+During this time, additional 1:1 support work/behaviour modification techniques will be explored.
+Referral may also be made to Sunderland Local Authority's Behaviour Support Service. - In consultation with Head of Year, parent/carers, (and Assistant Headteachers or Deputy Headteachers), the drawing up of a "Pupil Support Plan" which could include the involvement of agencies outside of the Academy if it is thought that this would benefit the pupil or family.
+See below for further details of Pupil Support Plans. - Fixed Term Internal Suspension in the Learning Zone where any single episode (or ongoing behaviours) are considered to be extreme enough, it might be necessary to educate a pupil in the Learning Zone.
+This may mean a different start and finish time to the main school population.
+Pupils may continue learning after the Academy finishes until 4.00 p.m. each day. - Fixed Term Suspension "Offsite" when a single extreme event occurs which significantly undermines the good order of the Academy, it may be necessary to exclude a pupil to home (see "Exclusion from maintained schools, Academies and pupil referral units in England" linked at the end of this policy). - Involvement of an educational psychologist to determine whether any learning needs have been missed or referral to external agencies for support. - Managed move: where a pupil's behaviour has not improved through any of the behaviour modification processes, despite the best attempts of the Academy and parents/carers, a managed move to another local partner secondary school might be considered to give the pupil the opportunity for a fresh start. - Referral to Sunderland Local Authority's "Vulnerable Pupils' Panel" to request a hub assessment placement or a placement in the pupil referral unit, "The Link School", where more in-depth behaviour support can be given to try and modify the pupil's inappropriate behaviour. - Permanent Exclusion could occur in response to a serious breach, or persistent breaches, of the Academy's behaviour policy, where allowing a pupil to remain in the Academy would seriously harm the education or welfare of the pupil or others in the Academy.